Ultimate Fighting Championship: United Kingdom

 In the UK; BT Sport's first ever live event was August 3, 2013 UFC 163 headlined by José Aldo and The Korean Zombie.
 BT Sport were the first major broadcaster in the UK for the UFC where previously they had small coverage on Bravo, Setanta Sports and finally ESPN UK in August, 2012 until the BT Sport deal was in place.

 As of August 2025, TNT Sports, the successor of BT Sport, holds exclusive rights to UFC in the United Kingdom.

 Mexico

 Events are broadcast live on Fighting Sports Network in Pay TV (Cable and Satellite) of SKY Satellite.
 Free TV Channels in Mexico, Fox Sports and Fox Premium in Pay TV (Cable and Satellite) Central America are broadcast with tape-delay.

 Brazil

 In Brazil, events are broadcast live on open television through Rede Bandeirantes, which transmits the Fight Night events and preliminary cards of main events, while the numbered events are on Fight Pass.
-Previously, Rede Globo broadcast it from 2011 on its own Combate Channel, until 2022.
+Previously, Rede Globo broadcast it on its own martial arts channel Combate from 2011 to 2022, with select events on its broadcast network.